 Amounts of transactions in foreign currencies are converted into the functional currency at the applicable exchange rate at the time.
 Monetary assets and liabilities denominated in foreign currency are translated at the exchange rates at the balance sheet date.
 Currency translation differences resulting from the settlement of transactions denominated in foreign currency or the translation at the balance sheet date are recognised in the income statement, unless these exchange gains or losses are recognised directly in comprehensive income as cash flow hedges or net investment hedges in a foreign entity.

-Currency translation differences on monetary available-for-sale financial assets are recognised in income when they relate to the translation of the amortised cost in foreign currency.
-All other translation differences are recognised in equity.
+Currency translation differences on monetary investments in bonds are recognised in income when they relate to the translation of the amortised cost in foreign currency.

-If certain events or changes in circumstances necessitate such action, an impairment test is performed in order to determine whether the value of property, plant and equipment, intangible assets or financial assets has been impaired.
+A similar calculation is only performed in the case of all other non-current assets if warranted by events or changes in circumstances (triggering event analysis).
+The results of this calculation determine whether the value of property, plant and equipment, intangible assets or financial assets has been impaired.
 Each year and when interim results are published, a test is carried out to establish whether such events or changes have occurred.